-To evaluate Solace PubSub+ Monitor:
+To evaluate Solution Package for Solace:

 1. Download SolacePubSubMonitor<version>.zip to your local server and extract the files: unzip -a SolacePubSubMonitor<version>.zip

 Important: On UNIX systems it is a requirement that the installation directory path not contain spaces.